 “In this riveting debut, Marian Crotty’s characters illuminate the improbably beautiful space between knowing exactly what’s wrong and being powerless to fix it.”

-Marian Crotty's first book, What Counts as Love, won the John Simmons Short Fiction Award.
+Marian Crotty's first book, What Counts as Love, was published through the University of Iowa Short Fiction Awards (John Simmons Award).
+The book was a semi-finalist for the PEN/Robert W. Bingham Prize and received the Janet Heidinger Kafka Prize for fiction by an American woman.
 Her short stories have appeared in literary journals such as the Southern Review, the Kenyon Review, and the Alaska Quarterly Review.
 Her personal essays have appeared in journals such as the Gettysburg Review, the New England Review, and Guernica.
-She has received scholarships to attend the Sewanee and Bread Loaf Writers’ conferences and fellowships from the Yaddo Corporation, The Camargo Foundation, and the Virginia G. Piper Center for Creative Writing as well as a Fulbright research grant to the United Arab Emirates.
+She has received funding from the Sewanee and Bread Loaf Writers’ conferences, the Yaddo Corporation, and the Virginia G. Piper Center for Creative Writing as well as a Fulbright research grant to the United Arab Emirates.
 She is an assistant professor of writing at Loyola University Maryland and an assistant editor at The Common.
 She lives in Baltimore and is at work on a novel.